amyreyespdx/writing-samples/docs/sample-gsg.md

 **NOTE** To build this image, your computer will take anywhere from one half-hour (assuming your computer is a large server) to several hours (assuming your computer is a typical laptop).

-1. If you haven't already downloaded the SDK package, go to \<link>.
+1. If you haven't already downloaded the SDK package, go to \<link omitted>.

 2. In a terminal window, extract the package.
-Replace \<version> as appropriate.
+Replace `<version>` as appropriate.
    ```
    tar -xvf package_<version>.tar.gz
    ```